Safeguarding

 Or Deputy Designated Safeguarding Lead:

-Mrs Walling Lewis (Learning Mentor)
+Mrs Walling Lewis (Pastoral Mentor)

-Miss Stephenson (Pastoral Support)
+Miss Stephenson (Pastoral Mentor)

 Operation Encompass